ObAblakulov/friend-platform/README.md

 ### Social
 * Customizable user profiles with interest tags and personal info
 * Friend system with friend codes for quick connections
-* Public posts and friend only posts with image and video support
+* Public posts and friend-only posts with image and video support
 * Anonymous posting with upvotes and downvotes

 ### Messaging and Groups
-* Real time direct messaging with read receipts and typing indicators
+* Real-time direct messaging with read receipts and typing indicators
 * Anonymous chat rooms and group messaging
 * Media sharing inside chats

 ### Discovery and Interaction
-* Interactive map for location based discovery
+* Interactive map for location-based discovery
 * Interest matching to suggest compatible users
-* Events creation discovery and RSVP
+* Events creation, discovery, and RSVP
-* Push and in app notifications for messages requests and activity
+* Push and in-app notifications for message requests and activity

 ### Privacy and Safety
-* Optional anonymous interactions for privacy focused users
+* Optional anonymous interactions for privacy-focused users
 * Supabase Auth for secure authentication
 * Row level security on the database for per user access control
 * Clear privacy policy and terms of service integration